 If you visit an Esso garage which has a Tesco Express store, you collect Clubcard points on your fuel and store spending.

-For all other Esso garages, you collect 1 Nectar point per £1 spent on fuel and 2 points per £1 spent on other items, including in the store.
+For all other Esso garages, you collect 1 Nectar point per litre of fuel and 2 points per £1 spent on other items, including in the store.